Jekyll Island Vacation Accommodations

 - Swimming Pool (Outdoor)

 - The Jekyll Island Club Hotel offers handicap accessible rooms within our Clubhouse Building (3 Double Double rooms), Crane Cottage (1 Double Double room), and Cherokee Cottage (1 Double Double room).
 Elevators are available in the Clubhouse Building (Garden Level-4th Floor) and Annex Building (Garden Level-3rd Floor).
 A handicap accessible lift is available at the main entrance of the Clubhouse Building by the Bell Stand and Valet.
 The first floor of Crane Cottage and Cherokee are handicap accessible by ramps.
 The Morgan Center is handicap accessible as well.

-Read about our valuable Jekyll Island vacation deals.
+Read about our valuable Georgia vacation packages.